-Where the process does not involve at least one independent partner, or only those that are part of, or commissioned by, the local authority, Homeless Link will not verify the process.
+Where the process does not involve at least one independent partner, Homeless Link will not verify the process.
 Please involve at least one independent partner in order to be verified by Homeless Link.

 If local authorities would like any help with engaging faith & community groups to be involved in the count, feel free to contact Housing Justice as follows: